Greater Dowagiac Chamber of Commerce welcomes new president - Leader Publications

 After serving as Chamber President for the past several years, Kim MacGregor’s term will conclude at the end of the month.

-MacGregor, a financial advisor with the Dowagiac Edwards Jones office, has served on the chamber’s board of trustees for eight years and will continue to serve on the chamber’s executive committee.
+MacGregor, a financial advisor with the Dowagiac Edward Jones office, has served on the chamber’s board of trustees for eight years and will continue to serve on the chamber’s executive committee.

 “It has been an honor and a pleasure to be able to serve all of our chamber members,” MacGregor said.
 “We were able to accomplish quite a lot.
 I’m proud of what we have been able to do as a board.”